 This is a shot I took of Bob Giguere, my partner in our non-profit film group, Equinox Documentaries, videotaping in the deep lagoon outside of Wekiwa Springs a few days ago.
 We were putting finishing touches on a short film on turtles & ecology--and, if lucky, we might even work a bit o' culture & myth into the story.

-"AQUIFERious" just won the top honor for non-fiction books published in Florida in 2010 !
+"AQUIFERious" won the top honor for non-fiction books published in Florida in 2010 !
 The stunning collection of images of our springs by artist Margaret Ross Tolbert is a compelling blend of art, science, adventure and literature.
-I was proud to be a contributor with an introductory essay that was a literary and cultural riff on our spring system here. www.Aquiferious.com.
-SEE NEW VIMEO CLIP OF A RECENT INTERVIEW WITH MARGARET ABOUT THIS BOOK VIA LINK IN UPPER RIGHT CORNER OF THIS PAGE.
+Sure am proud to be a contributor with an introductory essay that was a literary and cultural riff on our spring system here. www.Aquiferious.com.

 Gar schooling in the run of Blue Spring seem only too happy to oblige when I shot this one..